 The problem — Cython and numpy packages need to be installed before the

 setup.py look as follows:

-import numpy from Cython.Build import cythonize setup( name=..., version=..., ... ext_modules=cythonize([ Extension('package.cython_code1', ['package/cython_code1.pyx']), Extension('package.cython_code1', ['package/cython_code2.pyx']), ]), include_dirs=[numpy.get_include()] )
+import numpy from Cython.Build import cythonize setup( name=..., version=..., ... ext_modules=cythonize([ Extension('package.cython_code1', ['package/cython_code1.pyx']), Extension('package.cython_code1', ['package/cython_code2.pyx']), ]), include_dirs=[numpy.get_include()], )

 There several ways to handle Cython and numpy:

 Starting from 18.0 release of setuptools (released on 2015-06-23) it is possible to specify Cython in

-from setuptools import setup, Extension setup( ... setup_requires=[ # Setuptools 18.0 properly handles Cython extensions. 'setuptools>=18.0', 'cython', ], ext_modules=[ Extension('package.cython_code1', sources=['package/cython_code1.pyx']), Extension('package.cython_code2', sources=['package/cython_code2.pyx']), ], )
+from setuptools import setup, Extension setup( ... setup_requires=[ # Setuptools 18.0 properly handles Cython extensions. 'setuptools>=18.0', 'cython', ], ext_modules=[ Extension('package.cython_code1', sources=['package/cython_code1.pyx']), Extension('package.cython_code2', sources=['package/cython_code2.pyx']), ], include_dirs=[numpy.get_include()], )